 Published by: 23rd May 2017at

-SpeechWrite Digital, a leading player in the digital dictation and workflow solutions market, has launched a survey to investigate how ready GP surgeries are to be part of a paperless NHS by the target date of 2020.
+SpeechWrite Digital, a leading player in the digital dictation and workflow solutions market, has launched a survey to investigate how ready GP surgeries are to be part of a paperless NHS by 2020.

 The survey has been sent to over 8,000 GP surgeries nationwide and will identify the biggest challenges they face on the journey to become paperless as well as the greatest benefits managers believe it will bring.
 The survey questions are also designed to assess the progress surgeries have already achieved in their quest to digitise their records and procedures.

 The Government believes that digitisation will reduce duplication, speed up information sharing and make it easier to locate data.
 It will save on storage requirements too, which is an expensive and logistical issue for every part of the NHS.